 How often you wake up

-Frequent wakefulness can reduce your sleep quality by disrupting your sleep cycle, which is typically made of four to six stages encompassing rapid-eye-movement (REM) sleep.
+Frequent wakefulness can reduce your sleep quality by disrupting your sleep cycle, typically made of four to six stages encompassing rapid-eye-movement (REM) sleep.
 REM is when we have our most vivid dreams and deep sleep.
 People who wake up frequently may struggle to properly cycle through these stages, which can prevent the healthy recovery and development your brain and body need.
-Waking up once or not at all suggests that your sleep quality is good.
+Waking up once or not at all suggests good sleep quality.

 Why is sleep quality important?

-Hitting your sleep-quality targets helps ensure that you wake up feeling rested and energized.
-Missing any of them, on the other hand, can leave you feeling tired the next day, even if you’re in bed for seven-plus hours.
+Hitting your sleep-quality targets helps ensure you wake up feeling rested and energized.
+On the other hand, missing any of them can leave you feeling tired the next day, even if you’re in bed for seven-plus hours.